 Today’s show is about friendships—how they help shape who you are, and why they can be so hard to navigate and keep going.

 Producer Barbara Paulsen and Middlebury College Intern Sara Hodgkins worked on the 5th episode—on friendship—in coffee shops all around the district: Big Bear Cafe in Bloomingdale; Open City at the National Cathedral; Tryst in Adams Morgan; and Coffee Nature in Tenleytown.
 Many thanks to Sara for her amazing insights and wise counsel on how to shape this story!

-This episode of Midway is about the Great American College Application Process, the parents' edition.
-When your kid applies to college, it can feel like the end of your child rearing, the last time they'll ever need your help, the final verdict on how well you've done as a parent.
-It stirs up a lot of emotions.
-So this is the story of my son Miro applying to college, but it's also the parallel story of my own, sometimes frantic, quest to figure out what I'm going to do as an empty nester.
+When your kid applies to college, it can feel like the end of your child rearing, the last time they'll need your help, the final verdict on how you've done as a parent.
+This is the story of my son Miro applying to college, but it's also my own, sometimes frantic, quest to figure out what I’ll do as an empty nester.

 My family travels 2,000 miles from Oklahoma to California to witness the drought that's taken hold of the American Southwest and California—and to get closer as a family.

 Any parent of a teenager can get wistful about what’s been lost.
 When they were younger, they drove you round the bend with all their need.
 Now they don’t need you and it’s not like you want them to—but there’s a closeness that is lost.
 At 16, my son Miro spent a lot of time in his room listening to music, and when he came out I usually pounced on him with questions and reminders.
 I didn't like the pattern we’d fallen into.